Locations:

 Risks / Benefits

-What are the potential risks or complications of a celiac plexus block?
+What are the side effects of a celiac plexus block?

-A celiac plexus block rarely causes problems.
-When serious complications occur, they may include:
+A celiac plexus block rarely causes complications, but side effects are possible.
+They may include:

 • Allergic reaction to anesthesia or the contrast dye.

-• Decreased blood flow to the spinal cord.
+• Decreased blood flow to your spinal cord.

 • Delayed emptying of stomach contents (gastroparesis).